nikhita/nikhita.github.io/_posts/2017-05-14-google-summer-of-code-kubernetes-week-1.md

 * [David](https://github.com/deads2k) had been working on creating a stable base for TPRs (now it will probably be called Custom Resources).
 He even wrote a nice step-by-step approach on setting up the new kube-apiextensions-server which I transformed into a bash [script](https://github.com/nikhita/gsoc-meta-k8s/blob/master/notes/set-kube-apiextensions-server.sh) for easy access. ;)

 * I began tinkering around with the new TPR code and started out writing integration tests for the same.
 The pull request can be seen [here](https://github.com/kubernetes/kubernetes/pull/45721) and the list of integration tests can be seen [here](https://github.com/kubernetes/kubernetes/issues/45511).
-I plan to be adding more integration tests, solving issues and helping out with [migration](https://github.com/kubernetes/kubernetes/issues/45728) in the coming weeks.
+I plan to add more integration tests, solve issues and help out with [migration](https://github.com/kubernetes/kubernetes/issues/45728) in the coming weeks.

 I have been maintaining a google doc with daily updates which serves as a neat log of what I am working on.
 A major benefit is that I can take a step back and see the overall progress of my project.
 I have collated everything related to my GSoC project in one [meta repository](https://github.com/nikhita/gsoc-meta-k8s) on Github.
 If you are interested in knowing more about this project, please visit the repo for a better perspective on it. :)

 # Conclusion

 I don't intend to write such long blog posts about my weekly progress in the future (I will definitely write, but they will be short and sweet).
 These blog posts provide a rather detailed and personal overview of my experience.
-Instead if you are interested in just knowing about the progress, you can also visit the repo to get summarized weekly reports!
+Instead if you are interested in knowing only about the progress, you can visit the repo to get summarized weekly reports!

 When I started out with Kubernetes, I faced a lot of trouble getting a hang out of it.
 In the coming weeks, I also plan on writing a few blog posts for beginners.
 I believe that being a newbie myself, I can offer a better and a fresher perspective.
 So come back after a few weeks to read more!

-I am having immense fun working with the Kubernetes team and I plan on contributing more and continuing to have fun over the summer! :tada:
+I am having immense fun working with the Kubernetes team and I plan on contributing more and continuing to have more fun over the summer! :tada: